 Mtroniks Marine Speed Controllers

 The Mtroniks Viper Marine electronic speed controllers (ESC) are waterproof, and are designed not to have the 50% reverse power (as some earlier models did).
 We are now stocking all of the following speed controllers.
-All of the marine speed controllers (Viper, tio, and Hydra lines) are completely waterproof as the electronics are potted in epoxy.
+All of the marine speed controllers (Viper, tio, TT, and Hydra lines) are completely waterproof as the electronics are potted in epoxy.
+All speed controllers also come with setup instructions

 We now stock the bullet connectors that are perfect for the output connections of the ESC.
 The connectors are located on our hardware page.